 The curriculum typically includes courses on healthcare economics, healthcare law, healthcare quality and safety, healthcare informatics, and healthcare leadership.

-Pursuing an online masters in Health Policy and Management can help students gain valuable skills that the healthcare sector highly seeks.
+Pursuing a masters in health policy and management can help students gain valuable skills that the healthcare sector highly seeks.

 Graduates can leverage their knowledge of healthcare systems to pursue careers in various roles such as healthcare administration, policy analysis, consulting, and research.